jakeqaverch/Engagement-Survey/README.md

 | Services                 |                 44 |              1    |             0.78 |
 | Support                  |                 51 |              0.75 |             0.74 |
 | Training                 |                 40 |              0.7  |             0.69 |
+- Product Managment, Accounting and Services stood out while still relatively low
+- Given how much of an outlier Accounting is when not controlling for Gender, this is concerning
+- Research and Development, Legal, and Sales stand out on the low end of work-life balance

 ### Leadership Support
 | Department               |   Count |   Mean |   Std |